TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

       - There are also some more 'advanced' (sneaky) ways to do this, but out of the scope of this little jump-start document ;->

 ACCESSING MONEYDANCE OBJECTS
-- The moneydance variable is your friend.
+- The 'moneydance' variable is your friend.
 It exists when your script is executed and is deleted once the script exits
     - This reference will never change and is constant
     - If using the script method extension then you should grab a reference - e.g. MD_REF = moneydance
-    - You will need this if for example you use Swing JFrame() that is running after your script exits.
+    - You will need this if for example you use Swing JFrame() that is running after your script exits (it needs a reference back to 'moneydance')'.

 - If using the ExtensionClass() method, your initialize() method will be called with the parameters context and extension_wrapper
     - you should save a reference to this using self.ext_context = context (thus this is the same as the moneydance object)